🐾 Walkies Forecast UK

 Pavement may be warmChoose grass, woodland or shaded streets where possible.

-Vet-approved heatwave advice
+Vet-informed heatwave advice

 Heatwave tips from Dr Aimee Warner